• Deutsch

 Modern browsers support several cookie security attributes and prefixes that help developers enhance security and prevent common attacks.

-The Secure attribute instructs the browser to only send the cookie over an encrypted HTTPS connection, preventing it from being intercepted on unsecure networks.
+The Secure attribute tells the browser to only send the cookie over an encrypted HTTPS connection, so it can't be intercepted on an unsecured network.

 Set-Cookie: session_id=abc-123; Secure

-The HttpOnly attribute mitigates cross-site scripting (XSS) by blocking client-side JavaScript from accessing the cookie's value.
+The HttpOnly attribute helps mitigate cross-site scripting (XSS) by blocking client-side JavaScript from accessing the cookie's value.

 Set-Cookie: auth_token=xyz-456; HttpOnly; Secure

-The SameSite attribute is a powerful tool for CSRF protection with SameSite, controlling when a cookie is sent with cross-site requests.
+The SameSite attribute is a useful tool for CSRF protection, controlling when a cookie gets sent with cross-site requests.
 It has three values:

 • Strict: The cookie is only sent for same-site requests.

-• Lax: The default value.
-The cookie is sent on cross-site requests if the user navigates to the URL (e.g., by clicking a link).
+• Lax: The default value in modern browsers.
+The cookie is sent on cross-site requests if the user navigates to the URL directly (e.g., by clicking a link).

-• None: The cookie is sent on all cross-site requests, but it must also have the Secure attribute.
+• None: The cookie is sent on all cross-site requests, but it must also carry the Secure attribute.

-Finally, cookie prefixes for security like __Host- and __Secure- enforce stricter policies.
-A cookie with the __Host- prefix must be set with the Secure attribute, from a secure origin, have its path set to /, and not have a Domain attribute specified.
-This locks the cookie to a specific host, preventing it from being overwritten by a malicious cookie on a different subdomain.
+Finally, cookie prefixes like __Host- and __Secure- enforce stricter policies.
+A cookie with the __Host- prefix must be set with the Secure attribute, from a secure origin, with its path set to /, and no Domain attribute specified.
+This locks the cookie to a specific host, so it can't be overwritten by a malicious cookie from a different subdomain.

 Set-Cookie: __Host-user_id=789; Secure; Path=/

-Understanding these technical classifications is the first step; effectively controlling them is the second.
-Effective cookie management is crucial for both users protecting their privacy and developers building secure, compliant applications.
-Both sides have distinct responsibilities to manage cookies effectively.
+Understanding these technical categories is the first step; controlling them effectively is the second.
+Good cookie management matters both for users protecting their privacy and developers building secure, compliant applications.

 For Users: Take Control of Your Data